WillwoTechnologies/angularjs-auth/README.md

         var app = angular.module('myapp', ['ngRoute', 'angularjsAuth']);

-2. Add `authRequired` with the value of required role to your route config. and, register $http interceptor, `AuthInterceptor` to set `x-access-token` for all http requests and to broadcast `auth-required` event for all errored http responses,401(Unauthorized)
+2. Add `authRequired` with the value of required role to your route config. and, register $http interceptor, `AuthInterceptor`, to set `x-access-token` for all http requests and to broadcast `auth-required` event for all errored http responses, 401(Unauthorized)

       app.config(function($routeProvider) {
         $routeProvider